rebelot/BioTools/README.md

 Select interacting (hbond or saltbr) residues within groups

+### maestro script: B-Select

+Select residues which B-factor is above a certain threshold or N residues with the highest B-factor within specified group.

 ### "$SCHRODINGER/run" completions for zsh

 An extensible incipit for the `$SCHRODINGER/run` command tab-completion for zsh.
 Add it to `$fpath` and make sure completions are enabled.
 Requires a proxy script named `schrun` in your path: `echo '$SCHRODINGER/run "$@"' > schrun`.